KaHIP/KaHIP/KaHIP_hu_changes.md

 In `parallel/parallel_src/lib/tools` we added two new classes.
 The `distributed_quality_metrics` calculate various metric related to mapping like CoCo, max and total dilation and congestion.
-In `system_info.h` we offer a function to output the memory usage of the application at runtime mostly for debugging purposes.
+In `system_info.h` we offer a function to output the memory usage of the application at run-time mostly for debugging purposes.